Extending and Applying Automated HERMES Software Publication Workflows: Using HERMES

 \subsection{Using HERMES via continuous integration in GitHub}

 HERMES was developed with application in continuous integration environments in mind.
-As part of the project, we provide different templates in a separate \href{https://github.com/hermes-hmc/ci-templates/}{project on GitHub}\footnote{\url{https://github.com/hermes-hmc/ci-templates/}}.
+As part of the project, we provide different templates in a separate \href{https://github.com/softwarepub/ci-templates/}{project on GitHub}\footnote{\url{https://github.com/softwarepub/ci-templates/}}.
 Continuous integration in \href{https://github.com/}{GitHub}\footnote{\url{https://github.com/}} is configured using GitHub Actions.
 Each action is described in a single YAML file located in the \texttt{.github/workflows/} directory of the respective Git repository.
 Users can copy the matching HERMES template into the Git repository and adapt it accordingly.
 To help with the adaptation, the templates have areas marked with \texttt{\#ADAPT} to highlight the contents that need to be changed.

 The default GitHub template provides a set of jobs that use \texttt{hermes} for a pull-request-based curated deposition to \href{https://zenodo.org/}{Zenodo}\footnote{\url{https://zenodo.org/}} (or any other platform that runs InvenioRDM).
-In addition to the basic HERMES workflow and the correct invocation of the different phases, it also offers an example of how the curation step could be implemented.
+In addition to the basic HERMES workflow and the correct invocation of the different phases, it also offers an example of how the curation phase could be implemented.

 For the \textit{deposition} phase, the user needs to provide a valid authentication token for the target platform, stored as a ``GitHub Secret''.
-During the continuous integration run, the \textit{curation} step opens a pull request to let the user review the collected metadata.
+During the continuous integration run, the \textit{curation} phase opens a pull request to let users review the collected metadata.
 To enable this, the user has to allow GitHub Actions to create pull requests.
 Only when the curation pull request is successfully merged, the continuous integration workflow will continue to carry out the actual deposition in the target repository.
 Note that all branches that are created for the curation are only temporary and will be deleted once the deposition was successful.
 The final \textit{post-process} phase will again open a pull request contributing metadata that can be added back into the repository (e.g., a newly created PID for the latest deposition).
 If the branch is not changed in the template, the HERMES workflow will run with every push to the \textit{main} branch.